-5. Review and Record Keeping
+5. Review and record keeping

 - 5.1.
-The organising teacher ensures that all records related to the excursion (including but not limited to informed consent responses, medical records, incident reports, risk assessment, contracts, staff medical information etc) are stored or destroyed as required by the Public Records Act 1973 (Vic.) and the school's Child Safety and Wellbeing Record Keeping Policy. - 5.2.
-The principal is responsible for ensuring after each excursion that a review will be conducted to determine: - 5.2.1. if the educational outcomes were met - 5.2.2. if there are additional requirements for future risk mitigation - 5.2.3. if there are additional organisational requirements or planning aspects that would improve the running of excursions. - 5.3.
-The organising teacher ensures that the review includes the voices of staff involved in planning and/or running the excursion, any volunteers involved, students attending the excursion, any relevant third party providers.
+The organising teacher ensures that all records related to the camp (including but not limited to informed consent responses, medical records, incident reports, risk assessment, contracts etc) will be stored or destroyed are stored or destroyed as required by the Public Records Act 1973 (Vic.) and the school's Child Safety and Wellbeing Record Keeping Policy - 5.2.
+The principal is responsible for ensuring after each camp that a review is conducted to determine: - 5.2.1. if the educational outcomes were met - 5.2.2. if there are additional requirements for future risk mitigation - 5.2.3. if there are additional organisational requirements or planning aspects that would improve the running of camps. - 5.3.
+The organising teacher ensures that the review includes the voices of staff involved in planning and/or running the camp, any volunteers involved, students attending the camp, parents/guardians/carers of students attending the camp, any relevant third-party providers.